nixworks/public/news/2005/02/21/README.md

 ##### Israel
 ### [ Israel releases 500 Palestinian prisoners, as a gesture of goodwill to the Palestinian Authority and to its chairman, Mahmoud Abbas.
 Israel plans to release another 400 Palestinian prisoners within the next 3 months. ](/news/2005/02/21/israel-releases-500-palestinian-prisoners-as-a-gesture-of-goodwill-to-the-palestinian-authority-and-to-its-chairman-mahmoud-abbas-israel.md)
-_Context: Palestinian Authority, Palestinian, goodwill, Mahmoud Abbas, Israel_
+_Context: Israel, goodwill, Palestinian, Palestinian Authority, Mahmoud Abbas_

 ## [Previous Day...](/news/2005/02/20/index.md)